 Highlight technical areas which are emerging or in need of attention.

 TAB will work with the WGs to build consensus around WG programme and if necessary discuss and try to resolve technical disagreements between WGs.
-If necessary, TAB will hear appeals from members on technical matters where there is disagreement which cannot be resolved within a WG
+If necessary, TAB will hear appeals from members on technical matters where there is disagreement which cannot be resolved within a WG.

-TAB will liaise with affiliate organisations and other non-RDA activities in technical matters where and alignment of work is required.
+TAB will liaise with affiliate organisations and other non-RDA activities in technical matters where coordination and alignment of work is required.
 In particular it will ensure that groups are aware of any similar work going on in other organisations so as to avoid duplication.

 TAB scope is technical; it should not consider administrative or organisational matters.